dbpatnode/brewmaps-frontend/README.md

 ## Installation

 1. Fork or clone the respository.
-2. Cd into the frontend repo and run the following:

-- `yarn start`
-- `yarn start`

-3. Fork or clone backend repository from: `https://github.com/dbpatnode/brewmaps_backend`
+2. Fork or clone backend repository from: `https://github.com/dbpatnode/brewmaps_backend` (follow readme for setup)

+3. from brewmaps-frontend run the following:

-- `bundle install`
+- `npm install`
-- `rails db:migrate`
-- `rails s`
+- `npm start`

 ## Features